dschadow/JavaSecurity/README.md

 Crypto demo project using [Jasypt](http://www.jasypt.org) to secure [Spring](http://spring.io) configuration (property) files.
 Requires a system property **APP_ENCRYPTION_PASSWORD** with the value **spring-jasypt** present on startup (set automatically by the Tomcat7 Maven plugin).
 After launching, open the web application in your browser at **http://localhost:8080/crypto-spring**.

 ##csp-spring-security
-Content Security Policy (CSP) with Spring Security demo project.
-After launching, open the web application in your browser at **http://localhost:8080/csp-spring-security**.
+Spring Boot based web application using a Content Security Policy (CSP) header.
+After launching, open the web application in your browser at **http://localhost:8080**.

 ##csrf-spring-security
 Cross-Site Request Forgery (CSRF) demo project preventing CSRF in a JavaServer Pages (JSP) web application by utilizing [Spring Security](http://projects.spring.io/spring-security).
 After launching, open the web application in your browser at **http://localhost:8080/csrf-spring-security**.